How to Simplify Your Life

 Socks

 My girlfriend had this enormous sock drawer of all non-matching different socks of different sizes and color.
-A treasure-trove built up over 20 years.
-We simplified by throwing everything out and just got 20 pairs of the same socks.
+Many discolored, single and with holes in them.
+A treasure-trove of little feet blankets built up over more than 20 years.

-A place for everything and everything in its place.
-A key/clothes hanger at the entrance, laundry baskets (in bathroom/bedroom), labeled shelves, ... .
 After use, put it back.
 Everything that doesn't have a drop-off point can go in a "junk drawer".
 Clean out the junk drawer periodically.

-Just follow the blue line.
+• Drive on the GPS: Just follow the blue line.
 Don't think about where you're going.

 That's it for now!

-But making your life lighter is a pursuit worth considering.
+Anyway, making your life lighter is a pursuit worth considering.
 We only have 1 life and time is precious.
-These tips have helped me, although I don't follow them 100% of the time either.
+Try to consciously emphasize the real luxuries of life instead of getting caught in its trappings.

 Let me know: what has greatly simplified your life that others could try?